MAX1M00S/GeoGuessr-Round-Data-Capture/README.md

 ## Notes and limitations

 - This script is for personal post-game analysis and dataset building.
-- It should not be used for real-time assistance during active competitive games.
 - GeoGuessr may change its frontend/API response shape, which can require updates to the extractor.
 - Some fields may be blank if GeoGuessr does not expose them on the result page.
 - Score extraction prefers exact values when available.
 If exact score data is missing, the script may calculate score from distance using the configured max-distance constant in the script.